-The seat belts in the passenger seating positions are equipped with an Automatic Locking Retractor to secure a Child Restraint System (CRS).
-These types of seat belts are designed to keep the lap portion of the seat belt tight around the child restraint so that it is not necessary to use a locking clip.
-The ALR will make a ratcheting noise if you extract the entire belt from the retractor and then allow the belt to retract into the retractor.
-For additional information on ALR, refer to "Automatic Locking Mode" description under "Seat Belts In Passenger Seating Positions" section.
-The chart below defines the seating positions with an Automatic Locking Retractor (ALR) or a cinching latch plate.
+The seat belts in the passenger seating positions are equipped with either a Switchable Automatic Locking Retractor (ALR) or a cinching latch plate or both.
+Both types of seat belts are designed to keep the lap portion of the seat belt tight around the child restraint so that it is Lap/Shoulder Belt Systems for Installing Child not necessary to use a locking clip.
+The ALR retractor can be "switched" into a locked mode by pulling all of the webbing out of the retractor and then letting the webbing retract back into the retractor.
+If it is locked, the ALR will make a clicking noise while the webbing is pulled back into the retractor.
+For additional information on ALR. refer to the "Automatic Locking Mode" description under "Occupant Restraints."
+The cinching latch plate is designed to hold the lap portion of the seatbelt tight when webbing is pulled tight and straight through a child restraint's belt path.
+Please see the table below and the following sections for more information about both types of seat belts.